CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

 **Sherlock:** Sherlock is the Stanford scientific computing cluster.
 Outside the Covert lab, just skip our Sherlock notes.
 Inside the lab, look in `$PI_HOME/downloads/` and `$PI_HOME/installation_notes/` for downloaded software packages and notes on recompiling them as needed to install new packages, new libraries, and new Python releases for the team.

-**See Issue #931.** There are several degrees of freedom for installing OpenBLAS, NumPy, and SciPy which change the computed results.
-We do not know how to set up environments to get consistent results across platforms.
-It's possible that a newer version of OpenBLAS (such as v0.3.15) fixes those problems.
-The simplest and fastest setup is to install numpy and scipy from binary "wheels" with their embedded copies of OpenBLAS -- **recommended**.

 ## Prerequisites